-(EF)i = Default CO2 emission factor for fuel "i" from Table 2-5 (MMBtu/mass or MMBtu/volume)
+(EF)i = = Default CO 2 emission factor for fuel "i" from Table 2-5 (MMBtu/mass or MMBtu/volume) (HHV) = Annual average HHV for the blend calculated according to 40 CFR

-$(HHV){annual, B}$ = Annual average HHV for the blend, calculated according to 40 CFR 98.33(a)(2)(ii), Equation .
+$(HHV){annual, B}$ = Annual average HHV for the blend, calculated according to 40 CFR 98.33(a)(2)(ii).
 (MMBtu per mass or volume)

-The annual CO2 mass emissions from the combustion of a fuel blend is determined by substituting the above calculated values into Equation 2-4.
+The annual $CO_2$ mass emissions from the combustion of a fuel blend is determined by substituting the above calculated values into Equation 2-4.

-If the quantities of individual fuels blended for combustion are known, the CO2 mass emissions are calculated separately.
-Use the total measured mass or volume of a fuel component with its appropriate default CO2 emission factor from Table 2-5 and the annual HHV (as calculated using Equation 2-8) in Equation 2-4 to calculate the CO2 mass emissions for a component of the blended fuel.
+If the quantities of individual fuels blended for combustion are known, the $CO_2$ mass emissions are calculated separately.
+Use the total measured mass or volume of a fuel component with its appropriate default $CO_2$ emission factor from Table 2-5 and the annual HHV (as calculated using Equation 2-8) in Equation 2-4 to calculate the $CO_2$ mass emissions for a component of the blended fuel.

 If fuel sampling and analysis to derive HHV is not performed at the minimum frequency prescribed and if the unit qualifies to use Tier 1 calculations, a heat-weighted default high heat value $[(HHV)^B]$ can be calculated using Equation 2-11.
-This value can be used to replace the (HHV)annual, parameter to determine the heat-weighted $CO_2$ emission factor for the blend.
+This value can be used to replace the (HHV)annual, parameter to determine the heat-weighted CO2 emission factor for the blend.